 W J Donthorne W J Donthorn

 William John Donthorne or Donthorn (both spellings are found) (1799-1859) was a pupil of Sir Jeffrey Wyattville (1766-1840), who was architect to King George IV at Windsor Castle.
-Donthorne was from Norwich, where he became known as an artist.
-Though he moved to London, a high proportion of his work was in East Anglia, where his skill in designing and remodelling country houses, found particular expression in the period of early C19 agricultural prosperity..Nevertheless, some of his commissions came from elsewhere, notably in East Sussex where he worked at Folkington Place, and he was to die at Hastings.
-On a less happy note, he was also responsible for at least two workhouses in Norfolk, of which that at Aylsham survives.
+Donthorne was from Norwich, where he was known as an artist, but moved to London.
+He specialised in country houses, many of which are in East Anglia, though he also worked at Folkington Place and was to die at Hastings.

 Designed: Upper Dicker (1843)

 M Douglas Thompson